-Robert Traynham Coles is a native of Buffalo, New York, who was born on August 24, 1929.
+Robert Traynham Coles is a native of Buffalo, New York, who was born on August 24, 1929 and passed on May 16, 2020 at the age of 90.
 Robert was one of four sons born to George Edward and Helena Vesta Traynham Coles.
 Coles attended Buffalo Public Schools graduating from Buffalo Technical High School.
 From 1947 to 1949, he attended the Hampton Institute (now Hampton University), where his parents graduated in the early 1900s.
 He transferred to the University of Minnesota where he completed his undergraduate work.
 He received a Bachelor of Arts in 1951 and a Bachelor of Architecture in 1953, both from the University of Minnesota.
 In 1955, he completed a Master of Architecture at Massachusetts Institute of Technology (M.I.T.) in Cambridge, Massachusetts.

 He opened his own firm, Robert Traynham Coles, Architect, P.C. in 1963, which he has managed since that date.
 It is the oldest African-American owned architectural firm in New York State and the Northeast.
 In 1964, he brought Saul Alinsky and the Industrial Area Foundation (IAF) to Buffalo to organize the city’s poor.
 In 1968, he was awarded the commission to design the Health, Physical Education and Recreation Complex at the University of Buffalo’s Amherst Campus.
 In 1972, he started the Community Planning Assistance Center of Western New York (CPAC) a community design center to bring technical assistance to community groups who wanted to develop their neighborhoods but lacked the funds to pay for technical assistance.